 Younger women may want to know about reproductive issues, while menopause, osteoporosis, heart disease and breast cancer are likely concerns for women as they grow older.
 No matter what your age or your condition, the women’s centers are here to help with trained women’s health specialists, education services and even women's resource centers.

-Although the study showed an association between alcohol consumption and premature birth, it did not prove a cause-and-effect relationship.
+While the study found an association between being overweight and having a higher risk for breast cancer in women, it did not prove a cause-and-effect relationship.

 MY BAPTIST HEALTH |

 Find a Doctor |

 Phone Numbers |

 Baptist Health is the largest not-for-profit healthcare organization in Arkansas.
 All funding for this site provided by Baptist Health.
 Baptist Health is an equal opportunity provider.

 © 2014 Baptist Health.
 All rights reserved.
 Web Services by Aristotle Web Design.